 Email Segmentation Based on Shopping Behavior

-Segmenting your subscriber list based on shopping behavior is probably the most fun way to segment your lists.
+Segmenting your subscriber list based on shopping behavior is probably the most fun way to segment your contacts.

 Shopper behavior for segmentation includes: